-Social workers or case managers may submit referrals to the Distribution Coordinator using the information below.
+Human or social services professionals responsible for coordinating assistance for clients may submit referrals to the Distribution Coordinator using the information below.
 Please review the Good Friends Charlotte Referral Guidelines and Procedures before making a referral.

 Good Friends Referral Guidelines & Procedures